lidofinance/docs/docs/contracts/lido.md

 ## Execution layer rewards

-Lido implements the architecture design which was proposed in the Lido improvement proposal [#12](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-12.md) to collect the execution level rewards (starting from the Merge hardfork) and distribute them as part as the Lido Oracle report.
+Lido implements an architecture design which was proposed in the Lido Improvement Proposal [#12](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-12.md) to collect the execution level rewards (starting from the Merge hardfork) and distribute them as part of the Lido Oracle report.

-These execution layer rewards initially accumulaed to the dedicated [`LidoExecutionLayerRewardsVault`](lido-execution-layer-rewards-vault) contract and consists of priority fees and MEV.
+These execution layer rewards are initially accumulaed on the dedicated [`LidoExecutionLayerRewardsVault`](lido-execution-layer-rewards-vault) contract and include priority fees and MEV.

 ## Staking rate limiting

-There is a safeguard mechanism in Lido to prevent huge APR losses facing the [post-merge entry queue demand](https://blog.lido.fi/modelling-the-entry-queue-post-merge-an-analysis-of-impacts-on-lidos-socialized-model/).
+Lido features a safeguard mechanism to prevent huge APR losses facing the [post-merge entry queue demand](https://blog.lido.fi/modelling-the-entry-queue-post-merge-an-analysis-of-impacts-on-lidos-socialized-model/).

-New staking requests could be rate-limited with a soft moving cap for the stake amount per desired period.
+New staking requests can be rate-limited with a moving soft cap for the stake amount per desired period.

-For details, see the Lido improvement proposal [#14](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-14.md).
+For details, see the Lido Improvement Proposal [#14](https://github.com/lidofinance/lido-improvement-proposals/blob/develop/LIPS/lip-14.md).

 ## View Methods